 Flowers are a lovely gift for times of celebration and they are available for all sorts of price points.
 You can include a card that says, “I look forward to seeing you two blossom together.”

 Ring photography you may ask?
 Given how pervasive social media is these days, most people who get engagement rings are hounded by their friends and family for photos immediately.
-While they may not yet have engagement photos, if you are a photographer or know one who could do an affordable mini-session, they could have the nicest social media photos around!
+While they may not yet have engagement photos, if you are a photographer or know one who could do an affordable mini-session focusing on the ring, they could have the nicest social media photos around!
 This engagement gift is best offered up immediately after the engagement.

 Click here to start at Part I – there are over 50 gift ideas in this series!

 This concludes the mini series on Engagement Gift ideas… I hope that I have managed to inspire some great engagement gifts, as well as gifts for other occasions.
 I would love to hear any additional suggestions that you may have!